-Time Magazine Is Honoring The Women It Overlooked With "100 Women Of The Year"
+Time Is Honoring The Women It Overlooked With "100 Women Of The Year"

-I still remember the collective frustration when Donald Trump was named Time Magazine's Person of the Year in 2016.
+I still remember the collective frustration when Donald Trump was named Time's Person of the Year in 2016.
 It had just been a rough election season, with a majority of the popular vote, at least, disappointed with the outcome.
 To top it all off, a month later Trump's face was all over newsstands.
 In their new project, 100 Women Of The Year, it seems the magazine is saying "our bad."

-In honor of International Women’s Day and the 100th anniversary of women’s suffrage in the U.S., Time Magazine took a look back over its past 100 covers and gave the women it ignored a second chance.
+In honor of International Women’s Day and the 100th anniversary of women’s suffrage in the U.S., Time took a look back over its past 100 covers and gave the women it ignored a second chance.
 This resulted in 86 brand new covers, which make sense, since 72 of those covers were specifically titled "Man of the Year" until the honor was opened up to "Person of the Year" in 1999.
 That means women like Virginia Woolf, Frida Kahlo, Aretha Franklin, and J.K.
 Rowling, who were never even options during their most powerful moments, now get their due, whereas Serena Williams, Malala Yousafzai, Beyonce, and Hillary Clinton get a second chance to shine.

 Advertisement